Rail Professional: Content

 Rail Professional covers rail news from train operating companies, Network Rail, the Department for Transport and other organizations related to the UK rail industry, featuring expert analysis and case studies alongside interviews from the biggest names in rail in its monthly magazine and on its website alongside commentary from professionals that work in the railway industry in the United Kingdom and around the world.

-The current editor is Sam Sherwood-Hale.
+The editor, as of July 2023, is Sam Sherwood-Hale.

-Freight wars
+Controversies

 In September 2009, freight operator First GB Railfreight issued a 'clarification' on its website after an unguarded comment by its managing director John Smith, reported in Rail Professional, appeared to make a flippant reference to lifespan of one of his rivals.
 In an article celebrating ten years of GBRF, there was some discussion of the difficulties faced by the freight industry and the tendency of Keith Heller, the then head of the UK's largest rail freight carrier DB Schenker, to be outspoken on such matters.
 John Smith is quoted as saying: 'Someone does need to say these things, but I think he's pissing in the wind.
 The same with longer trains, which he also talks about.
 But Keith's 60, he'll certainly be dead before anything changes!'

 After the article was published, a clarification appeared on First GBRf's website saying: 'The context of the remarks were made in reference to the frustrations and difficulties the freight industry faces compared to the passenger sector and John's remarks were intended to highlight the length of time it can take for freight issues to be addressed, as opposed to any slight on Keith himself.'